Axiverse Lampposts: Initial conditions

 We assume that inflation lasts at least as long as required by \cref{eqn:long-inflation}, so that the probability distribution for the axion field's value at the end of inflation is given by:

-Because the axion potentials are cosines, $p(\theta_{0,i})$ exhibits two qualitatively different behaviors depending on the scale of inflation relative to the height of the potential $\Lambda_i^4$.
+Because the axion potentials are quadratic about their minima, $p(\theta_{0,i})$ exhibits two qualitatively different behaviors depending on the scale of inflation relative to the height of the potential $\Lambda_i^4$.
 If $H_I^4\gg\Lambda_i^4$, the distribution flattens such that we recover the usual flat prior on the axion misalignment $\theta_{0,i}\sim {\cal U}(-\pi,\pi)$.
 On the other hand, as the scale of inflation becomes smaller than the axion's potential, the distribution becomes more sharply peaked at $\theta_{0,i}=0$.
 More precisely, the distribution approximates a normal distribution: $\theta_{0,i}\sim {\cal N}(0,3 H_I^4/8\pi^2\Lambda_i^4)$.
 We illustrate these limiting cases and the transition between them in \cref{fig:theta0prior}.

-While we focus on sufficiently long inflation such that the Fokker-Planck distribution accurately describes the misalignment prior, it is worth commenting briefly on the opposite limit of short inflation.
-The minimum duration of inflation required by the CMB is $\lesssim 60$ $e$-folds, which for sufficiently light axions can be far shorter than the relaxation time \cref{eqn:long-inflation} needed to erase pre-inflationary initial conditions.
-In this regime the misalignment prior is no longer universal and depends on additional assumptions about the state of the axion fields at the onset of inflation.
+While we focus on sufficiently long inflation such that the Fokker-Planck distribution accurately describes the misalignment prior, it is worth noting that the minimum duration of inflation required by the CMB is $\lesssim 60$ $e$-folds, which for sufficiently light axions can be far shorter than the relaxation time [see \cref{eqn:long-inflation}] needed to erase pre-inflationary initial conditions.
+In this regime, the misalignment prior is no longer universal and depends on additional assumptions about the state of the axion fields at the onset of inflation.